MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

    b. **Windows::Xbox::UI::Accessibility::SendSpeechToTextString** (Xbox and Windows only):
    Call the OS generated Chat UI.
 This feature is rendered by the Xbox or Windows OS.

-### Text-to-Speech
+### Text-to-speech

 1. `SetTextToSpeechProfile` (*regional voice selection*):
    The Title needs to set the regional voice/language for the user.
 This will determine the language, dialect, and gender of the transcribed voice output.
 Go to the [Language support reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support) for a complete list of supported languages and voice options.

 2. `SynthesizeTextToSpeech`
    The text received will be synthesized and shared with the rest of the chat party.
-If a game calls **SynthesizedTextToSpeech**, synthesized audio data will appear as though it was captured "naturally" by the audio capture device (microphone) associated with user A (the sender).
+If a game calls `SynthesizedTextToSpeech`, synthesized audio data will appear as though it was captured "naturally" by the audio capture device (microphone) associated with user A (the sender).
 It’s as if you were holding your microphone up to a computer that’s speaking on the user’s behalf.

 3. `SendText`
    User A submits a text message (`std::string message`) to the chat group.
-The Title accepts text input from User A via a virtual keyboard, or other text input method. **SendText** sends this message to the chat group.
+The Title accepts text input from User A via a virtual keyboard, or other text input method. `SendText` sends this message to the chat group.

 4. `ChatTextReceived`
    The group receives the message.
 Their only property is the sender.
 The type determination is whether it’s a text message or a transcribed message and that’s done based on which event is fired.